miquez-projects/swarm-visualiser/docs/AI_COPILOT.md

 ## Features

 - **Natural Language Queries**: Ask questions in plain English
+- **Trip Context Awareness**: Understands "that trip" and expands to full continuous stays in a country
 - **Persistent Chat Sessions**: Server-side sessions reduce token usage and maintain context
 - **Secure Query Execution**: All queries are user-scoped and validated
 - **Chat History**: Conversations persist in browser localStorage (up to 50 messages)